top of page

 22_edited.jpg

-A corner of the Mosuo Grandmother's Room, credit: Zihan Yuan
+A corner of the Mosuo Grandmother's Room, photo: Zihan Yuan

 Like many elders in their seventies, Xiong Na Yi Jin now resides in the Grandmother's Room.
-From a practical perspective, the eldest female of a Mosuo family (usually the grandma) would cook for the family using the fireplace.
-Historically, in the past, the Mosuo used to give birth in the Grandmother's Room.
-In these ways, the Grandmother's Room is a significant place to the Mosuo emblematic to the cycle of life and celebrating the role of Mosuo women in carrying this "lifely" role.
+From a practical perspective, the eldest female of a Mosuo family (usually the grandmother) cooks for the family using the fireplace.
+Historically, Mosuo women also gave birth in the Grandmother's Room.
+In these ways, the Grandmother's Room is a significant space emblematic of the cycle of life and the central role of Mosuo women as life-givers and nurturers.

 C56F5E6B-399C-477F-9F9B-43C3A288589B.png